garrandall/popular-music-data/tracks/forever-mine-the-o-jays.md

 Forever mine, oh
-'Cause, 'cause you're my kind, ooh, ooh, baby, baby, baby girl You know that I like what you like (Good love), you like what I like (Good lovin') Hey...we belong together, ooh, baby, oh, baby, you
+'Cause, 'cause you're my kind, oh oohbaby, baby, baby girl You know that I like what you like (Good love), you like what I like (Good lovin') Hey...we belong together, oh baby, oh, baby, you

 I got what you want, you got what I want